italia/developers.italia.it/en/legal-notice.md

 opportunities for citizen involvement and participation.

-Through its social channels, the Department can share contents and messages of public interest and usefulness published by other users.
+Through its social channels, the Department can share contents and messages of public interest published by other users.
 Where published directly by the Department, all contents are released according to the licensed open by default principle [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/legalcode.it).